Analysis | 2020 saw the least split-ticket House voting in decades

 “Democrats were projected to gain 15 House seats and instead — and [House Republican Leader] Kevin McCarthy gives us the credit, good man, very good man — my coattails, we swept our Republican House candidates to victory,” Trump said at a rally in Georgia on Jan.
-4. (The two Republican Senate candidates Trump was there to support both lost their runoff elections the next day.)
+4. (The two GOP Senate candidates Trump was there to support both lost their runoff elections the next day.)

 Trump’s relationship with McCarthy soured a bit two days later, but you get the gist.
 Trump was hyping how well his party did and pointing to his coattails as the cause.